ablucher/The-Cancer-Targetome/README.md

 #### CSV Drug-Target Interactions File
 This is a file of drug-target interactions for 141 antineoplastic drugs.
 It also includes assigned evidence levels for each piece of evidence supporting a drug-target interaction.
 This file was used for all analysis and figures generated in the manuscript under preparation (indicated above).
-It is accompanied by the R script CancerTargetome_Analysis.R

 ### Example Use Case: Imatinib
 In the Cancer Targetome, we aggregate drug-target interaction and bioactivity information across